vi/websocat/doc/clihelp.md

           Show dedicated error message explaining how to migrate Websocat1's --accept-from-fd to the new scheme

       --reuser-tolerate-torn-msgs
-          When using `reuse-raw:` (including automatically inserted), do not abort connections on unrecoverable broken messages
+          When using `reuse-raw:` (including automatically inserted), do not abort connections on unrecoverable broken messages, instead produce a trimmed message and continue

       --compose
           Interpret special command line arguments like `&`, `;`, '^', `(` and `)` as separators for composed scenarios mode.
 This argument must come first.